Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

-The idea of a grown man wearing a bunny costume and chasing down people while wielding an axe sounds too ridiculous to have any truth to it, right?
-Well, for the most part, it isn't.
+The idea of a grown man wearing a bunny costume and chasing people down while wielding an axe sounds too ridiculous to have any truth to it, right?
+Well, for the most part, it isn't true.
 However, there is a grain of truth to the story, as hard to believe as that might be.

 Authorities were eventually able to track down Grifon, but he managed to evade capture and make his way to some train tracks near where the original bus crash took place.
 He laughed maniacally at the police, and then was promptly hit by a train.
 Later, it is revealed that Grifon was placed in the asylum after killing his family on Easter Sunday.

 For years afterward, around Halloween, bodies of both rabbits and humans were found hanging from the overpass and in trees in the surrounding area.
 Some people even claim to see a figure walking through the one-lane bridge-tunnel under the overpass.
 Other variations say that if you walk down the tunnel at midnight, the Bunny Man will grab you and hang you from the entrance.

 That's a pretty horrifying story.
 But that's all it is—a story.
 Brian A. Conley, Fairfax County Public Library Historian-Archivist, calls this story "demonstrably false" for multiple reasons.
 There was no asylum in Fairfax County, where the legend is meant to take place.
 Also damning is the fact that there are no court records showing either Grifon or Wallster even existed.

 But that hasn't stopped this legend of the Bunny Man from spreading, let alone other versions.
 Another lesser-known origin story tells of a teenager who decided one day to put on a white bunny costume and murder his entire family.
 He later hanged himself on the overpass.
 The teenager's spirit now haunts the Bunny Man Bridge, hunting down and disemboweling anyone who is unfortunate enough to encounter his restless ghost.